Voluntaryism: 19th century

 The educational voluntaryists wanted free trade in education, just as they supported free trade in corn or cotton.
-Their concern for "liberty can scarcely be exaggerated".
 They believed that "government would employ education for its own ends" (teaching habits of obedience and indoctrination), and that government-controlled schools would ultimately teach children to rely on the State for all things.
 Baines, for example, noted that "[w]e cannot violate the principles of liberty in regard to education without furnishing at once a precedent and inducement to violate them in regard to other matters".
 Baines conceded that the then current system of education (both private and charitable) had deficiencies, but he argued that freedom should not be abridged on that account.
 In asking whether freedom of the press should be compromised because we have bad newspapers, Baines replied that "I maintain that Liberty is the chief cause of excellence; but it would cease to be Liberty if you proscribed everything inferior".
 The Congregational Board of Education and the Baptist Voluntary Education Society are usually given pride of place among the Voluntaryists.

 In southern Africa, voluntaryism in religious matters was an important part of the liberal "Responsible Government" movement of the mid-19th century, along with support for multi-racial democracy and an opposition to British imperial control.
 The movement was driven by powerful local leaders such as Saul Solomon and John Molteno.
 When it briefly gained power, it disestablished the state-supported churches in 1875.